 6.22.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.22.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.22.5;

-Favour explicit initialization in executable statements for objects of intrinsic type and default initialization for objects of derived type.
-When providing default initialization, provide default values for all components.
+Favour explicit initialization in executable statements for objects of intrinsic type and default initialization for components of objects of derived type;

+When providing default initialization, provide default values for all components;

-Use type value constructors to provide values for all components.
+Use type value constructors to provide values for all components;

-Use compiler options, where available, to find instances of use of uninitialized variables.
+Use compiler options, where available, to identify instances of use of uninitialized variables;

 Use other tools, for example, a debugger or flow analyzer, to detect instances of the use of uninitialized variables.